Laura-Legat/Practical-Work-AI/README.md

 ## Combination ideas

 Combination idea 1 and 3 can be run via their respetive scripts located in the root folder.
 Combination idea 2 can be run by adding the `-ep` flag when executing `train.py` to specify a GRU4Rec model path.
+Please refer to the argparse documentation within the script for further information on the flags.

 ## Dataset
-The dataset is provided [here](https://zenodo.org/record/8316236).
+The dataset (new_release_stream.csv) is provided [here](https://zenodo.org/record/8316236).

 ## References